Scroll to learn more.

-Play with this map to see how gerrymandering impacts voting: The Atlas of Redisticting
+See first-hand how gerrymandering impacts voting with this interactive map: The Atlas of Redisticting

 What issues are important to you?
 This page is a work-in-progress.
-Katherine wants to be YOUR representative.
+I want to be YOUR representative.
 Please email me at firstname.lastname@example.org your thoughts and ideas.
-Katherine is listening.
+I am listening.